Ukraine’s New Year commences with Russian missile, drone attacks and air raid sirens

 Story highlights

-Public celebrations of 2023 seemed impossible due to the countrywide curfew from 7 PM.
-Missiles have caused damage in Kyiv's central areas.
-However, initial reports said there were zero casualties or injuries, as per Kyiv's mayor Vitali Klitschko.
+Public celebrations of 2023 seemed impossible due to the countrywide curfew.
+Missiles have caused infrastructural damage in Kyiv's central areas

-Public celebrations of 2023 seemed impossible due to the countrywide curfew from 7 PM.
-Missiles have caused damage in Kyiv's central areas.
-However, initial reports said there were zero casualties or injuries, as per Kyiv's mayor Vitali Klitschko.
+Public celebrations of 2023 seemed impossible due to the countrywide curfew.
+Missiles have caused infrastructural damage in Kyiv's central areas

 Disclaimer: A number of claims and counterclaims are being made on the Ukraine-Russia conflict on the ground and online.
 While WION takes utmost care to accurately report this developing news story, we cannot independently verify the authenticity of all statements, photos and videos.

-After launching a barrage of missiles on Saturday accompanied by air raid sirens howling for hours overnight, Russia persistently attacked Kyiv and adjacent regions of Ukraine early on New Year's Day.
+After launching a barrage of missiles on Saturday accompanied by air raid sirens howling for hours overnight, Russia persistently attacked Kyiv and adjacent regions on the early morning of New Year's Day.

 In the last 24 hours, Russia's 45 Iranian-made Shahed drones were destroyed, claimed Ukraine's Air Force command as per a Reuters report.
 While 32 drones were wrecked on Saturday, 13 more were shot down on Sunday morning, it added.